mazetoken/mminer/README.md

 Mminer is tested and it works, but use it at your own risk.
 The miner is not an "out of the box" application (other software must be installed to run the miner)

-Mminer is prepared for mining MAZE, but you can use it to mine other tokens (e.g. Mist) and NFTs (scroll down to tokens environment and replace data in Mminer .env file)
+Mminer is prepared for mining MAZE, but you can use it to mine other tokens (e.g. Mist) and NFTs (scroll down to tokens environment and replace data in Mminer .env file).
+You can change mineable token name in the generateV1.ts in the line 476 (default is Maze)

 #### IMPORTANT: for NFT1-Group Token mining you need to change the token environment (.env file) and after you run `npm i` and before you run `npm start`, go to node_modules folder in Mminer main directory, go to slpjs folder, go to lib folder and open slpjs.js (in editor, e.g. notepad) and change token type from `0x01` to `0x81` in line 423 (it should look like this: `if (type === void 0) { type = 0x81; }`).
 Do not paste MINER_COVENANT_V1 from SLP Token Type 1 to NFT1-Group Token environment (in .env)